-While the November 2021 Blas-related event was the most intense in terms of the effects on the SST and alongshore velocities over the 9-year-long analyzed time series, the induced cross-shelf surface transport was lower than that modelled during storm Gloria in January 2020, whose effects on the wind, waves, sea level and currents were already reported as a record-breaking event in the literature (Álvarez-Fanjul et al. 2022).
+While the November 2021 Blas-related event was the most intense in terms of the effects on the SST and alongshore velocities over the 9-year-long time series analysed, the induced cross-shelf surface transport was lower than that modelled during Storm Gloria in January 2020, whose effects on the wind, waves, sea level and currents were already reported as a record-breaking event in the literature (Álvarez-Fanjul et al., 2022).
 This comparison illustrates the difference between upwelling indices for the characterization of the intensity of these events.
 In particular, the magnitude of SST gradients or alongshore velocity does not necessarily reveal the whole intensity of the underlying offshore transport.
-A careful analysis of the time series would allow to determine appropriate thresholds for the different indices so as to define suitable criteria for the identification of the upwelling.
+A careful analysis of the time series would allow appropriate thresholds to be determined for the different indices so as to define suitable criteria for the identification of the upwelling.
 The duration would certainly be an additional relevant parameter for the operational definition of these events.
-Here, for instance, the event duration corresponding to a threshold of 0.25Sv for the total offshore transport was 42 hours for the Blas-related upwelling, 51 hours for Gloria and 21 hours for the January 2017 event.
-In the particular case of Blas, this duration is shorter than 3 days, i.e. the value obtained when considering the effect on the SST, highlighting the sensitivity of these metrics to the index and threshold under consideration.
+Here, for instance, the event duration corresponding to a threshold of 0.25 Sv for the total offshore transport was 42 h for the Blas-related upwelling, 51 h for Gloria and 21 h for the January 2017 event.
+In the particular case of Blas, this duration is shorter than 3 d, i.e. the value obtained when considering the effect on the SST, highlighting the sensitivity of these metrics to the index and threshold under consideration.

-Such storm-driven coastal upwelling is especially difficult to monitor given their short time scale and the absence of in situ observations in this area.
+Such storm-driven coastal upwelling is especially difficult to monitor given their short timescale and the absence of in situ observations in this area.
 The dense cloud coverage associated with the storm also significantly limits the availability of high-resolution satellite observations to characterize the surface signature of the phenomenon.
-In this context, high-resolution operational regional ocean models help overcome these limitations providing timely and accurate information to identify and characterize these events.
-The only available ocean color image from satellite suggests an increase in primary productivity in a coastal area which corresponds to the area of upwelled water in the model.
-While the lack of complementary observations prevents from properly evaluating the realism of the model fields, the consistency between the spatial structure of observed Chla enhancement and model upwelled water seems to indicate a reasonable representation of the effect of the upwelling process in the model.
-High spatial resolution (close to kilometric) is needed in both the model grid and the atmospheric forcing to describe such coastal phenomena whose cross-shore extension does not exceed 20km.
+In this context, highresolution operational regional ocean models help overcome these limitations, providing timely and accurate information to identify and characterize these events.
+The only available ocean colour image from satellites suggests an increase in primary productivity in a coastal area which corresponds to the area of upwelled water in the model.
+While the lack of complementary observations prevents the realism of the model fields from being properly evaluated, the consistency between the spatial structure of observed Chl a enhancement and model upwelled water seems to indicate a reasonable representation of the effect of the upwelling process in the model.
+High spatial resolution (close to kilometric) is needed in both the model grid and the atmospheric forcing to describe such coastal phenomena whose cross-shore extension does not exceed 20 km.

-Despite its short duration, this phenomenon was found to be sufficient to enhance the surface Chla concentration.
+Despite its short duration, this phenomenon was found to be sufficient to enhance the surface Chl a concentration.
 A more comprehensive understanding of the impacts of these storm-related upwelling events on local ecosystems would need further investigation requiring dedicated monitoring systems.
 Underwater gliders equipped with sensors of both physical and biogeochemical parameters can be suitable observation platforms for these studies given their capacity to operate under any weather conditions.
-In the future, the possible increase in the intensity and duration of the storms affecting the Western Mediterranean area (Gaertner et al., 2007, Romero and Emanuel, 2013, Gonzalez-Alemán et al. 2019) could lead to enhanced impacts of such storm-related upwelling events.
-While this study presents a first analysis over the last 9 years, it will be important to analyze these events in the longer term with a climate perspective when multi-decadal kilometer-scale reanalysis simulations become available in the study area.
+In the future, the possible increase in the intensity and duration of the storms affecting the western Mediterranean area (Gaertner et al., 2007; Romero and Emanuel, 2013; González-Alemán et al., 2019) could lead to enhanced impacts of such stormrelated upwelling events.
+While this study presents a first analysis over the last 9 years, it will be important to analyse these events in the longer term with a climate perspective when multi-decadal, kilometre-scale reanalysis simulations become available in the study area.

-Data availability
+Data availability.
 The model and observation products used in this study from both the Copernicus Marine Service and other sources are listed in Table 1.